 Leave your credit and debit cards at home

 Using cash and leaving the cards at home is a good way to manage the amount you spend and help you stick to your limit.
-This is a good way to safeguard your money limit and not let being 'in the moment' warp your judgment.
+This is a good way to safeguard your money limit and not let being 'in the moment' warp your judgement.

 Limit drinking when gambling

 Alcohol and drugs cloud judgement and this can affect the decisions you make when gambling.

 Learn from past gambling experiences